duartqx/djanbs/README.md

 For Companies the mainpage lists their job offers where they can see how many users candidated themselves to those offers, edit each offer or delete them
 There's also a details link that shows every candidate to these offers and their infos and if these candidates fit into the offers requirements

+## More Work to be Done

+Currently Djanbs is still a work in progress and can show some little inconsistencies on it's css